Lake Street Transfer station: Operations and connections

 As originally opened, the Metropolitan's trains ran every six minutes between 6:00 a.m. and 6:30 p.m., and every ten minutes during the night; the average speed was 16 mph.
 Unlike the Lake Street Elevated, all the Metropolitan's motor cars allowed smoking.
 The Lake Street Elevated originally operated smoking cars at some times and not at others, but the C&OP banned all smoking on its trains in 1909.
 Smoking was banned by the city across the "L" and in streetcars in response to a 1918 influenza outbreak, a prohibition that has remained in force ever since.

 The fare across the "L" was legally mandated to be a nickel (5 cents, $ in 2021) in the late 19th and early 20th centuries.
 This fare continued until temporarily increased by a cent to $0.06 ($ in 2021) in 1917 before stabilizing to a dime (10 cents, $ in 2021) in 1920.
 Starting in 1922 fares were usually marketed in packs of three rides for 25 cents, or 8 1/3 cents per ride ($ per ride in 2021), but individual fares remained 10 cents each.
 At the same time, a weekly pass was introduced, the first in a major American city, for $1.25 ($ in 2021) for rides outside of Evanston and Wilmette.
 Fare control was originally by station agents posted at the station 24 hours a day; on the Lake Street, conductors were instead used for off-peak and night hours between 1921 and 1922 and consistently from 1925, while the Metropolitan used conductors between 1931 and 1937.

-The Lake Street transfer station was served by a streetcar service on Lake Street; this service was consolidated with a streetcar service on State Street down to 63rd Street on September 14, 1924, as part of so-called "Through Route 16", or TR 16.
-Unlike many streetcar lines in Chicago, TR 16 had no owl service, and its last northbound car left 63rd Street at 12:35 a.m.
+The Lake Street transfer station was served by a streetcar service on Lake Street; this service was consolidated with a streetcar service on State Street down to 63rd Street on September 14, 1924, as part of so-called "Through Route 16", or T.R.
+16. Unlike many streetcar lines in Chicago, T.R.
+16 had no owl service, and its last northbound car left 63rd Street at 12:35 a.m.
 During the day, streetcar lines in Chicago typically had intervals of between eight and fifteen minutes per car.
 After the transfer station was abandoned, streetcar service on Lake Street was cut back from downtown on November 15, 1953, and replaced by buses on May 30, 1954.